 Martin Schulz is the author of this article on the perfect Iceland waterfall Brúarfoss.
 You can experience Icelandic waterfalls such as Brúarfoss waterfall and many others on great tours here in Iceland.

-who now joins the rank of guest bloggers on Stuck in Iceland.
-He has been addicted to Iceland since 2007.
-Martin has visited Iceland eight times and explored it from the shore up to the highland interior.
+Martin has been addicted to Iceland since 2007.
+He has visited Iceland eight times and explored it from the shore up to the highland interior.
 Martin works as an audiologist and maintains the IT infrastructure of a medium-sized enterprise.
 He is an accomplished photographer and focuses on work with filters (grey and graduated grey filters) and long exposure techniques.
 He has done voluntary work with hearing impaired children in Africa (Namibia) and likes beer, Whisky, rock and heavy metal music.

 Iceland is a country of monumental nature